srangu594/cloud-devops-learning-path/Section-2-DevOps/README.md

-# Section 2: DevOps & Infrastructure as Code 🚀
+# Section 2: DevOps & Infrastructure as Code 🚀 changed info to check and test cloning, adding, commit, push add etc.

 > Comprehensive DevOps training program designed to advance your career as a Cloud & DevOps Engineer